jygn/LeetCodeGrinding/README.md

 # LeetCodeGrinding
-Improving my data structure, algorithms and problem solving skills
+Improving my data structures, algorithms and problem solving skills by doing some LeetCode problems.